kawaraa/k-trader/README.md

 # K Trader

-K Trader is a Cryptocurrency Trading Bots Manager
+K Trader is a Cryptocurrency Trading Bots Manager that manage hundreds of bots.

-Goal: Dropping and earning at the same time with less remaining

 ## Trading fees calculation